Testament guitarist covers Dua Lipa's 'Don't Start Now' | NME

-Testament guitarist, Alex Skolnick, has shared an instrumental cover of Dua Lipa’s hit ‘Don’t Start Now’ to YouTube.
-Acoustic guitar duo, Rodrigo y Gabriela, challenged him to “perform this song and put an original spin on it,” Skolnick said.
-The Testament guitarist recorded his response to the challenge from his packed guitar studio, posting it over the Easter Weekend.
+Testament guitarist Alex Skolnick has shared a unique instrumental cover of Dua Lipa’s hit ‘Don’t Start Now’.

+Acoustic guitar duo Rodrigo y Gabriela had challenged him to “perform this song and put an original spin on it,” Skolnick said.
+The thrash metal guitarist recorded his response to the challenge from his packed guitar studio, posting it over the Easter Weekend.

 Skolnick admitted to taking a lot of creative licence in his epic version, which clocks in at nearly six minutes long.
 Watch it below: